 #1 Pick for First Site – Domain and Hosting Under the Same Roof

-The easiest way to get domain and hosting, is to go with a company that offers both.
+The easiest way to get a domain and hosting is to go with a company that offers both.
 They offer domain AND hosting at the same place.
-If you go with two different companies, one for domain and one for hosting, you will have to set the DNS settings.
+If you go with two different companies, one for a domain and one for hosting, you will have to set the DNS settings.
 It`s not hard but it can be a little tricky if you are new to this.

 If you get the BlueHost solution, with both domain and hosting you don`t have to worry about DNS and name servers…

 Right now they have a sign-up special for $4 monthly, then it goes up to regular price $6 monthly.
 This includes both domain and hosting.